 The final IRS-approved calculation is the annuitization method, which uses an annuity factor defined by the IRS to determine equivalent yearly payments.
 This method offers IRA owners a fixed annual payout.
 The withdrawn amount is typically somewhere between the highest and lowest annual amount that can be withdrawn by the account owner.

-Please consult with your accountant or tax professional to determine whether or not your qualify for an early distribution penalty exemption via the 72(t) rule.
-For more information about self-directed investing or your alternative investment options, please don't hesitate to contact New Direction Trust Company at 877-742-1270 or firstname.lastname@example.org.
+Please consult with your accountant or tax professional to determine whether you qualify for an early distribution penalty exemption via the 72(t) rule.
+For more information about self-directed investing or your alternative investment options, please don't hesitate to contact New Direction Trust Company at 877-742-1270.